If you just smoked THC or ate an edible and are having uncontrollable weed shakes, don’t worry this is actually very common.

 No matter what form of THC you take, this guide will help you stop the shaking and warm your body up right away.

 The transient receptor potential cation channel subfamily V member (TRPV1 receptor) functions primarily to regulate body temperature in your body.

-The TRPV1 receptor is responsible for the uncontrollable weed shaking in your body, and research shows that the cannabinoid activation of the TRPV1 displays significant dependence on calcium levels.
+This receptor is responsible for the uncontrollable shaking in your body as a result of THC, and research shows that the cannabinoid activation of the TRPV1 displays significant dependence on calcium levels.

 Solution: Calcium ions speed up your body’s vascular response to warming in your TRPV1 receptors.
-What always works for me is a nice glass of warm milk.
+So a quick way to counter the shakes is by loading up on some calcium.

-Simply throw some milk on the stove and wait for it to warm up enough to drink.
+Simply throw some milk on your stove and wait for it to get hot enough to drink.
 The calcium will help ground your TRPV1 receptors and since the milk is hot it will also help to warm your body down as well.

-The National Library of Medicine found that spicy foods like chili peppers contain a molecule called capsaicinoids which activates the TRPV1 receptor in the opposite direction that cannabis does.
+The National Library of Medicine found that spicy foods like chili peppers contain a molecule called capsaicinoids which activates your TRPV1 receptor in the opposite direction that cannabis does.

-Meaning eating spicy foods will immediately trigger the TRPV1 receptors to trick your body to cool down, which will heat your body, open your pores, and even sweat.
+Eating spicy foods will immediately trigger your TRPV1 receptors to trick your body to cool down, which will heat your body, open your pores, and even sweat.
 This will help neutralize the cannabis shakes almost instantly.